bigomics/plaid/README.md

 #### Warning

 PLAID is fast.
 Ludicrously fast.
-Please do not drink before driving and fasten your seatbelts before usage.
+Please fasten your seatbelts and do not drink before usage.

 ## Installation